dim-geo/snapper-hanoi/README.md

    retain.
 The Towers of Hanoi scheme always keeps at least the last two snapshots, but the third-most-recent snapshot isn't always available.
 This option lets you tweak that.
-For example, if you take snapshots every day, `-m 14` will give you a week's worth of daily snapshots before they start getting pruned.
+For example, if you take snapshots every day, `-m 7` will give you a week's worth of daily snapshots before they start getting pruned.
+ * `-t`, `--tapes`: The maximum number of tapes to use.
+Default value is infinite (`sys.maxint`).
+Typically, Towers of Hanoi scheme use a specific number of tapes.
+Useful when you want to limit the maximum number of snapshots to be kept.
+ * `-n`, `---number-tape`: The maximum number of backups per tape to keep.
+   Default value is 1.

+Script always excludes first the `-m` snapshots and then examine the remaining ones to find the tape they belong to.
+After that it prunes the excessive ones, respecting `-t` and `-n` options.

+Thus, the number of snapshots that are used is: `m+n*t`, when tapes are finite.
+When tapes are infinite: `m+n*log2(days)`